 Interstate Commission on the Potomac River Basin

-- With a focus on real-world science and math, project-based MWEEs, and student stormwater action projects, Score Four enables teachers to meet multiple curriculum standards, inspire environmentally savvy students, and develop campus stormwater reduction practices with their students.
-Indoor and outdoor lessons and investigations, students assess factors that contribute to polluted stormwater runoff in their watershed and on their campus.
+Our Score Four series of transdisciplinary lessons and hands-on activities help teachers meet multiple curriculum requirements while inspiring environmentally savvy students.
+Using indoor and outdoor lessons and investigations, students assess factors that contribute to polluted stormwater runoff in their watershed and on their campus.
 They then plan and conduct an appropriate stormwater action project.
-Activities incorporate the scientific method, hydrological, biological and chemical process, math, language skills, and analytical tools (such as tables, graphs, and maps).
+Activities incorporate the scientific method, hydrological, biological and chemical processes, math, language skills, and analytical tools (such as tables, graphs, and maps).
 Geared towards high school students.